 Advance new thinking about how the U.S. Marine Corps will tackle the diverse and difficult security challenges of the 21st century.
 No issue is too big or too narrow as long as it aims to make the Marine Corps stronger.
 Authors may be critical and challenge conventional wisdom, current policies, and practices.
 Dare to write about the toughest and most difficult issues; the topics that everyone knows need addressing, but some are hesitant to acknowledge.

-Prior Publication: Your essay must be original, not been previously published (online or in print) or being considered for publication elsewhere.
+Your essay must be original, not been previously published (online or in print) or being considered for publication elsewhere.

-- Include word count on title page of the essay but do not include your name on title page or in the body of the essay
+- Include word count on title page of essay but do not include your name on title page or within the essay.

-Selection Process: The Proceedings staff members will evaluate every essay and screen the top essays to a special Essay Selection Committee of at least six members who will include two member's of the Naval Institute's Editorial Board and four subject experts.
-All essays will be judged in the blind -- i.e., the Proceedings staff members and judges will not know the authors of the essays.
+The Proceedings staff members will evaluate every essay and screen the top essays to a special Essay Selection Committee of at least six members who will include two member's of the Naval Institute's Editorial Board and four subject experts.
+All essays will be judged in the blind—i.e., the Proceedings staff members and judges will not know the authors of the essays.

-Essay Publication: Winners will be published in the November Proceedings.
+Winners will be published in the November issue of Proceedings.